google/googletest/googlemock/docs/CookBook.md

 Your code should talk to `FileInterface` to open a file.
 Now it's easy to mock out the function.

-This may seem much hassle, but in practice you often have multiple related functions that you can put in the same interface, so the per-function syntactic overhead will be much lower.
+This may seem like a hassle, but in practice you often have multiple related functions that you can put in the same interface, so the per-function syntactic overhead will be much lower.